Citroen C5 Aircross review - MPG, CO2 and Running Costs

 Citroen has a history of offering dealer incentives and discounts, which should mean the car can be had with an appealing monthly finance rate.
 This is, in some respects, a safer way into an Aircross than outright purchase, because it insulates you from depreciation – a factor that has not been particularly kind to Citroens in years gone by.

 As it competes in one of the most hotly contested segments of the new-car market, the C5 Aircross is inherently desirable, helping maintain values, particularly to those keen on its unique selling points of comfort and design.
 Even the entry-level Feel model is well equipped, so the outlay needed to get a decently specified model is also reduced.
+Expert data predicts the C5 Aircross will retain an average of 45% of its value over 3 years and 36,000 miles.

 In this review